Jerielphilly/churn-retention-optimization/README.md

 |:---:|:---:|
 | ![Dashboard](images/dashboard.png) | ![Profit Curve](images/profit_curve.png) |
 | *High-level overview of revenue at risk and recommended targets.* | *Proves that targeting >50 customers results in financial loss.* |

 ---

+## Why This Matters

+In real-world scenarios, targeting all churners is inefficient and expensive.

+This project shows that:
+- A large portion of churn comes from low-value customers
+- Only a small segment contributes to most of the revenue risk
+- Optimizing targeting can significantly improve profitability

+This shifts the focus from prediction accuracy to decision-making.

+---